Biodiversity : Initiatives

 Initiatives

-Examples of Protection/Conservation Activities through Business Operations
+Examples of Protection/Conservation Through Business Operations

 Land Rehabilitation at Post-mining Sites

-Rehabilitation of Large-scale Open-cut Mines
+Rehabilitation of Large-Scale Open-cut Mines

 Surface Mining Scenery